-- The Grantee Institutions or Organisations should be required to submit performance cum achievement reports soon after the end of the financial year, and in any case, not later than six months after the close of the financial year. - (ii) In regard to non-recurring Grants such as those meant for celebration of anniversaries, conduct of special tours and maintenance Grants for education, performance- cumachievement reports need not be obtained.
+- (i) The Grantee Institutions or Organisations should be required to submit performance cum achievement reports soon after the end of the financial year, and in any case, not later than six months after the close of the financial year. - (ii) In regard to non-recurring Grants such as those meant for celebration of anniversaries, conduct of special tours and maintenance Grants for education, performance- cum-

-(iii) In the case of recurring Grants, submission of achievement-cumperformance reports should usually be insisted upon in all cases.
-However, in the case of Grants-in-aid not exceedina Rupees twenty five lakhs, the authority sanctioning may dispense with the submission of performance- cum- achievement reports and should, in that event, refer to the Utilization Certificates and other information available with it to decide whether or not Grants-inthe aid should continue to be given.
+&lt;sup>56 Inserted vide DoE OM No. F.No.8(5)/2020-E.IIA dated 09.10.2020

-(iv) (a) The Annual Reports and Audited Statements of Accounts of Autonomous Organisations receiving grants of Rupees Two crore and above are required to be laid on the table of the Parliament.
-In such cases, the Ministries or Departments of Central Government need not incorporate performance-cumachievement reports in the Annual Reports.
+- achievement reports need not be obtained. - (iii) In the case of recurring Grants, submission of achievement-cumperformance reports should usually be insisted upon in all cases.
+However, in the case of Grants-in-aid not exceeding Rupees twenty five lakhs, the sanctioning authority mav dispense with the submission of performance- cum- achievement reports and should, in that event, refer to the Utilization Certificates and other information available with it to decide whether or not the Grants-inaid should continue to be given. - (iv) (a) The Annual Reports and Audited Statements of Accounts of Autonomous Organisations receiving grants of Rupees Two crore and above are required to be laid on the table of the Parliament.
+In such cases, the Ministries or Departments of Central Government need not incorporate performance-cumachievement reports in the Annual Reports. - (aa)In cases these where Autonomous Organisations are getting funds less than Rupees two crore, all the Departments of Central Government should include in their Annual Report a Statement showing the quantum of funds provided to each of these organisations and the purpose for which they were utilized for the information of the Parliament. - (b) In all other cases, if the Grants-in- aid (a) exceed Rupees ten lakhs but less than rupees fifty lakhs in the case of recurring grants and exceed Rupees ten lakh but less than Rupees five crore in the case of non-recurring grants. the Ministry Departments of the Central Government should include a statement in their Annual Report of their own assessment of the achievements or performance of the Institution or Organisations.

-cases (aa)In where these Autonomous Organisations are getting funds less than Rupees two crore, all the Departments of Central Government should include in their Annual Report a Statement showing the quantum of funds provided to each of these organisations and the purpose for which they were utilized for the information of the Parliament.
+(c)In cases where the Grants-in-

-(b) In all other cases, if the Grants-in- aid (a) exceed Rupees ten lakhs but less than rupees fifty lakhs in the case of recurring grants and (b) exceed Rupees ten lakh but less than Rupees five crore in the case of non-recurring the Ministrv grants, or Departments of the Central Government should include a statement in their Annual Report of their own assessment of the achievements or performance of the Institution or Organisations. (c)In cases where the Grants-inaid are for Rupees five crore or more in the case of non-recurring grants and Rupees fifty lakhs or more in the case of recurring grants. the Ministry or Departments of the Central Government should include in their Annual Report a review of the utilization of the Grants- inaid individually, specifying in detail the achievements vis-à-vis the amount spent, the purpose and destination of Grants.
+aid are for Rupees five crore or more in the case of non-recurring grants and Rupees fifty lakhs or more in the case of recurring grants, the Ministry or Departments of the Central Government should include in their Annual Report a review of the utilization of the Grants- inaid individually, specifying in detail the achievements vis-à-vis the amount spent, the purpose and destination of Grants.

-[Note: Increase in monetary ceiling in laying of Annual Reports and Audited Accounts of various organisations receiving funds from Govt. of India]34.
+[Note: Increase in monetary ceiling in laying of Annual Reports and Audited Accounts of various organisations receiving funds from Govt. of India].